 Administration Fund - All administrative expenses are recorded to this account.
-Funding is received from the New Jersey Division of Family Development.
+Funding is received from the New Jersey Division of Family Development, the Federal government and the County of Warren.

 General Assistance Fund - Receipts are from the State of New Jersey for single individuals.
 Reporting of these transactions is recorded through the General Assistance Automated System (GAAS).